atc1441/ATC_MiThermometer/README.md

 These settings will not get saved on power loss, maybe that will change in future but normaly the battery will be in there for a while

 ### Show battery level in LCD :

+Will show Humidity% or Battery% flipping back and forth every 5~6 seconds, with battery symbol at bottom indicated it's battery level

 The battery level will be shown on the LCD every 5-6secdonds indicated by the battery symbol at the humidity display.

 0xB1 = Enabled <- Default

 0xB0 = Disabled